Cherish Property (“Cherish Property”, “We”, “Us”) is committed to respecting your right to privacy and protecting your personal information.

 - It is reasonably necessary for enforcement related activities conducted by, or on behalf of, an enforcement body (eg. Police).

-Personal information provided to My Property Scout may be shared with its related companies.
+Personal information provided to Cherish Property may be shared with its related companies.
 We will take all reasonable and practical measures to keep such information strictly confidential.

 Marketing our products and services

-My Property Scout may use or disclose your personal information to let you know about products and services in which you may be interested.
+Cherish Property may use or disclose your personal information to let you know about products and services in which you may be interested.
 You can contact us at any time if you no longer wish us to market our products and services to you.

-We may disclose your personal information to sponsors and supporters of the My Property Scout and other third parties in order to facilitate direct marketing by those parties.
+We may disclose your personal information to sponsors and supporters of the Cherish Property and other third parties in order to facilitate direct marketing by those parties.
 You may contact us at any time to request that we refrain from providing your personal information to such parties.

 Accuracy of Personal Information

-My Property Scout will take reasonable steps to ensure that all personal information it collects, uses or discloses is accurate, complete and up-to-date.
+Cherish Property will take reasonable steps to ensure that all personal information it collects, uses or discloses is accurate, complete and up-to-date.

 If you believe your personal information is not accurate, complete or up-to-date, please contact us (see the Contact Us section for more information).

 Your personal information may be stored in hard copy documents or electronically.
-My Property Scout is committed to keeping your personal information secure and safe.
+Cherish Property is committed to keeping your personal information secure and safe.
 Some of the ways we do this are:

 - Requiring employees and contractors to enter into confidentiality agreements.